Fraser Stoddart

-Education and early life
+Early life and education

-Fraser Stoddart was born in Edinburgh, Scotland, on 24 May 1942.
-He was brought up as a tenant farmer on Edgelaw Farm, a small community consisting of three families, and received early schooling at the local village school in Carrington, Midlothian, before going on to Melville College in Edinburgh.
-He was awarded a Bachelor of Science degree in 1964 followed by a Doctor of Philosophy in 1967 from the University of Edinburgh the latter for research on natural gums in Acacias supervised by Edmund Langley Hirst and D M W Anderson.
+Fraser Stoddart was born in Edinburgh, Scotland, on 24 May 1942, the only child of Tom and Jean Stoddart.
+He was brought up as a tenant farmer on Edgelaw Farm, a small community consisting of three families.
+Sir Fraser professed a passion for jigsaw puzzles and construction toys in his formative years, which he believed was the basis for his interest in molecular construction.

+Stoddart received early schooling at the local village school in Carrington, Midlothian, before going on to Melville College in Edinburgh.
+He started at the University of Edinburgh in 1960 where he initially studied chemistry, physics and mathematics.
+He was awarded a Bachelor of Science degree in Chemistry in 1964 followed by a Doctor of Philosophy in 1966 for research on natural gums in Acacias supervised by Sir Edmund Langley Hirst and D M W Anderson from the University of Edinburgh.